FAQs

 I love technology.
 Can I meet with my therapist exclusively online?

 Most of time we are able to honor your request for online only therapy.
 However, there are rare occasions when a therapist may request that you come in person for your ongoing therapy work.
 This may be related to client safety concerns, lack of client access to appropriate technology or private home location for therapy, or client home address outside of therapist’s licensure state(s).
-Speak with our office administrators or your therapist if any of these issues are a concern for you.
+Speak with our office assistants or your therapist if any of these issues are a concern for you.

 What if I want to switch back and forth between in-person and telehealth?